Peter Slevin

 Professor

-Peter Slevin is a Medill professor who spent a decade on The Washington Post’s national staff and is currently a contributing writer for The New Yorker, focusing on national politics.
-He teaches classes on politics and the media; the U.S. role in world affairs; and reporting strategies on current events, from the 2020 presidential campaign to the intersection of policing and race in Chicago.
+Peter Slevin is a Medill professor and contributing writer to The New Yorker who spent a decade on The Washington Post’s national staff.
+He teaches classes on politics and the media; the U.S. role in world affairs; and reporting strategies on current events, from the 2024 presidential campaign to the intersection of policing and race in Chicago.
+He is frequently asked to give talks on the role of journalism in the age of Donald Trump and Trumpism.

 Slevin’s career as a reporter has taken him around the country and the globe, where he has covered events and personalities of every description, taking particular interest in telling stories rich with the voices of the people involved.
-His ambitious biography of Michelle Obama was voted one of the best biographies of the year by PEN America, and was translated into Chinese, Korean and Dutch.
+His ambitious biography of Michelle Obama was voted one of the best biographies of the year by PEN America and Booklist, and was translated into Chinese, Korean and Dutch.
+In addition to serving as a commentator in documentaries about the former First Lady, he talks about the project in this public radio piece.

 At Medill, Slevin admires creative approaches to storytelling and believes that some of the best journalism flows from research and critical thinking done before the reporter has asked the first question.
-Urging his students to zig when the press pack zags, he leads an undergraduate seminar titled “Politics, Media and the Republic,” as well as "Dilemmas of American Power," cross-listed with Medill and International Studies, which focuses on the U.S. role in the world, from the Vietnam War to the modern Middle East.
-Among his courses are graduate and undergraduate versions of “Police, Race and Community.”
+Urging his students to zig when the press pack zags, he leads an undergraduate seminar titled “Politics, Media and the Republic,” as well as "Dilemmas of American Power," cross-listed with Medill and International Studies, and a seminar called “Police, Politics, Race and Community.”
 He has guided student reporting trips to Cuba, France and Jordan, as well as to numerous states in the Midwest.